The God whose handprint marks the heavens, Who appointed the sun and moon’s ordered dance,

-This week, the night sky furnished one of its most remarkable displays: a total lunar eclipse or “blood moon.”
-To make the sight even more memorable, this one was also a “supermoon”—a moon that appears larger than usual because its elliptical orbit has carried it closer to us.
+This weekend, the night sky will furnish one of its most remarkable displays: a total lunar eclipse or “blood moon.”
+To make the sight even more memorable, this one will also be a “supermoon”—a moon that appears larger than usual because its elliptical orbit has carried it closer to us.

 For those fortunate enough to see it, I’m praying it will move us all to meditate on the amazing piece of evidence an eclipse provides that our solar system was designed.